SimplGy/simplgy.github.io/blog/_posts/2015-05-01-infinite-bacon.md

 [`fromEvent`](https://github.com/baconjs/bacon.js#bacon-fromevent) turns a normal browser event into a stream.

-Debouncing our resize is usually a good choice, and Bacon makes it easy, so we added it already.
+Debouncing our resize is a good choice, and Bacon makes it easy.

+The next step is to transform the browser events into the information we care about for our infinite scroll application.
 We care about the `y` position when we scroll, and the height of the screen after a resize:

 {% highlight js %}